CGT relief extension for SME owners could cost exchequer €84m

 There have been continuing calls over recent years for the limit to be raised.

-As part of a recdent consultation process, submissions called for the lifetime limit to be raised to €5 million, €10 million or €15 million, either immediately or on a phased basis.
+As part of a recent consultation process, submissions called for the lifetime limit to be raised to €5 million, €10 million or €15 million, either immediately or on a phased basis.

 It was suggested that this would bring the Republic into line with the UK, where a £10 million lifetime limit applies, and that it would generate “greater activity in the economy and greater sales of assets”.